smuellerDD/lrng/test/README.md

   swap operation in loaded systems.
 The tool instantiates applications that continuously pull data from /dev/urandom (one caller per identified NUMA node) and a caller pulling /dev/random.
-While the LRNG is under this load, the kernel module lrng_drbg.ko is continuously loaded and unloaded triggering a constant swap of the DRNG from / to ChaCha20 and SP800-90A DRBG.
+While the LRNG is under this load, the kernel module lrng_drng_drbg.ko is continuously loaded and unloaded triggering a constant swap of the DRNG from / to ChaCha20 and SP800-90A DRBG.

 * `syscall_test.c`: This tool allows invoking of all types of the getrandom(2) system calls and monitor the behavior.